WHaverals/IntroDH-Fall2024/datasets.md

 - **[IMDb Non-Commercial Datasets](https://www.imdb.com/interfaces/)**: These datasets from IMDb offer detailed information on movies, TV shows, cast, crew, ratings, and more.
 - **[OpenSubtitles](http://opus.nlpl.eu/OpenSubtitles.php)**: Movie and TV subtitles, perfect for textual analysis, language modeling, and translation studies, offering insights into dialogue trends, language use, and cultural references.
 - **[The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset)**: A collection of metadata on over 45,000 movies, including 26 million ratings from over 270,000 users.
+- **[Bechdel Test Film Dataset]((https://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women/))**: An analysis by FiveThirtyEight on gender bias in films.
+This dataset underpins a 2014 article that investigates Hollywood's gender disparities through the lens of the Bechdel Test.

 ### Datasets curated and maintained at Princeton University 🐯
 - **[Princeton University's Center for Digital Humanities (CDH)](https://cdh.princeton.edu/)**: The CDH is a hub for digital humanities research, teaching, and learning at Princeton University.
 Check out their [datasets](https://cdh.princeton.edu/datasets/) and [projects](https://cdh.princeton.edu/projects/)!